mablanco/docker-ansible-lint/README.md

 # docker-ansible-lint

-Docker image for ansible-lint, a tool that checks Ansible playbooks for practices and behaviour that could potentially be improved.
+Docker image for ansible-lint (https://github.com/ansible/ansible-lint), a tool that checks Ansible playbooks for practices and behaviour that could potentially be improved.
 These analysis can be run from the CLI and inside a CI/CD pipeline (e.g., as a GitLab runner).

 This image uses a minimalistic approach.
 It's built upon Alpine Linux and Python 2.7, so it has the smallest possible footprint when launched.